Schellenberg smuggling incident

 The Schellenberg case has caused controversy in law and diplomacy.
 Chinese law stipulates that if the defendant appealed and the retrial court returned the case for review, the original trial court shall not increase the criminal's sentence unless there are new criminal facts and additional prosecutions by the People's Procuratorate, which is the so-called "no additional sentence for appeal" rule.
-But, according to Article 347 of the Criminal Law of the People's Republic of China, 15 years of imprisonment, life imprisonment, or the death penalty is an appropriate sentence for smuggling over 50 g (with Schellenberg smuggling 222 kg).
+According to Article 347 of the Criminal Law of the People's Republic of China, 15 years of imprisonment, life imprisonment, or the death penalty are appropriate sentences for smuggling over 50 g (with Schellenberg smuggling 222 kg).

 Schellenberg's defense lawyer Zhang Dongshuo and others argued that the Dalian Intermediate People's Court's decision violated the rule of "no additional sentence on appeal".
-Chinese official media and some Chinese jurists believe that the judgment of the Dalian Intermediate People's Court is in line with relevant laws, as they argued that there were additional evidence and hence the rule no longer applies.
+Chinese official media and some Chinese jurists believe that the judgment of the Dalian Intermediate People's Court is in line with relevant laws, as they argued that there was additional evidence and hence the rule no longer applies.
 In addition, some questioned the case's evidence and trial procedures.

-Prior to the retrial, on December 1, 2018, at the request of the United States, Canada arrested the vice chairman of Huawei, Meng Wanzhou, causing friction in China-Canada relations.
-China has arrested two Canadian citizens for jeopardising national security.
-Some people believe that China was pressuring Canada through Schellenberg, and the previous "hostage diplomacy" has been upgraded to "criminal diplomacy."
+Prior to the retrial, on December 1, 2018, at the request of the United States, Canada arrested the vice chairman of Huawei, Meng Wanzhou, causing friction in Canada–China relations.
+China later arrested two Canadian citizens for jeopardising national security.
+Some sources believe that China has been pressuring Canada through Schellenberg, as well as that the previous "hostage diplomacy" has been upgraded to "criminal diplomacy."

-History of drug offenses
+Defendant's history

 Robert Lloyd Schellenberg (born 1982) is a Canadian citizen and grew up in Abbotsford, British Columbia.
 Schellenberg had been jailed twice in Canada for drug possession, and had been arrested a total of 11 times for drug offences and driving under influence before being arrested in China.
 According to 2012 court documents, Schellenberg had previously suffered from a femoral injury at work, and began to use pain medications to relieve pain and became addicted.
 In 2010, Schellenberg was sentenced to "one year in prison and two years' probation" for trafficking and transporting drugs.
 In 2012, Schellenberg was sentenced to two years in prison for drug-related offenses including for trafficking purposes.
 His father stopped supporting him since he was in prison, but some other relatives still supported him.
 When Schellenberg was released from prison in 2013, his whereabouts were unknown.
 According to his aunt, Schellenberg "used earnings from working in Alberta’s oil fields to pay for his travels in Asia".